krautchan/Kplus/README.md

 Features:
 * Modularity - scripts can be installed independently from each other.
 * Interoperability - no script in the repo should break others.
-* cross-browser - Should work in Firefox+Greasemonkey, Chrome+Tampermonkey and Opera+Violentmonkey.
+* cross-browser - Should work in Firefox+Greasemonkey, Chrome+Tampermonkey and Opera+Violentmonkey [1].

 To be added once it makes sense:
 * localization